Ageing Research Translation (ART) of Healthy Ageing Network

 4) Produce a clear road map and initial proof-of-concept for a Translational Platform for Healthy Ageing across the Life Course integrating UK infrastructure for studying human ageing biology and testing interventions

-We are already leveraging the range of expertise within our Network to develop a roadmap specifying how we will develop and deliver a translational research platform; such a platform needs to accommodate the needs of research at each point of the translational circle - from discovery science and epidemiology, through experimental medicine, clinical trials, and implementation into policy and practice.
-We will then use the expertise within our Network to develop the building blocks that this translational ageing research platform requires.
-We are scoping out what resources are already in place, developing curated lists of other resources and asking our Network members and broader stakeholders what resources and infrastructure would be most helpful to them in delivering translational research.
+We are already leveraging the range of expertise within our Network to develop a roadmap of how we can build a translational research platform; such a platform needs to accommodate the needs of research at each point of the translational circle - from discovery science and epidemiology, through experimental medicine, clinical trials, and implementation into policy and practice.
+We are using the expertise within our Network to develop the building blocks that this translational ageing research platform requires.
+We have received a one-year funded extension which will support further work on building blocks for a translational platform, including development of a bank of stored human tissue samples to support studies of healthy ageing, and the development of a set of core outcome measures for use in clinical trials of healthy ageing.

-The overall impact of this work will be that more innovations are able to move from the laboratory or desktop, through to human testing, clinical trials, and implementation in policy and practice, with consequent improvements in healthy life expectancy.
+The overall impact of the Network will be that more innovations are able to move from the laboratory or desktop, through to human testing, clinical trials, and implementation in policy and practice, with consequent improvements in healthy life expectancy.

 URL https://research.ncl.ac.uk/artofhealthyageing